Stagonospora Nodorum Leaf and Glume Blotch

 - Apply a foliar fungicide when SNB risk is high.
 When selecting a fungicide to manage SNB, consider the crop growth stage.
 Many fungicides are labeled to control SNB; however, you should not apply fungicides that contain a quinone outside inhibiting (QoI/Strobilurin, FRAC group 11) active ingredient after head emergence.
 QoI fungicides may increase mycotoxins produced by the Fusarium head blight fungus, which is also favored by the warm, wet conditions that promote SNB.

-Nathan Kleczewski, University of Illinois; Navjot Kaur, Virginia Tech; Gary Bergstrom, Cornell University; Carl Bradley, University of Kentucky; Martin Chilvers, Michigan State University; Alyssa Collins, Pennsylvania State University; Christina Cowger, North Carolina State University; Erick DeWolf, Kansas State University; Andrew Friskop, North Dakota State University; Alyssa Koehler, University of Delaware; Hillary Mehl, Virginia Tech; Pierce Paul, Ohio State University; Jorge Salgado, Ohio State University; Adam Sisson, Iowa State University; Damon Smith, University of Wisconsin; Kiersten Wise, University of Kentucky; Heather Young-Kelly, University of Tennessee
+Nathan Kleczewski, University of Illinois; Navjot Kaur, Virginia Tech; Gary Bergstrom, Cornell University; Carl Bradley, University of Kentucky; Martin Chilvers, Michigan State University; Alyssa Collins, Pennsylvania State University; Christina Cowger, North Carolina State University; Erick DeWolf, Kansas State University; Andrew Friskop, North Dakota State University; Alyssa Koehler, University of Delaware; Hillary Mehl, Virginia Tech; Pierce Paul, Ohio State University; Jorge Salgado, Ohio State University; Adam Sisson, Iowa State University; Damon Smith, University of Wisconsin; Kiersten Wise, University of Kentucky; and Heather Young-Kelly, University of Tennessee

-Kaitlyn Bissonnette, University of Missouri; Emmanuel Byamukama, South Dakota State University; Alfredo Martinez Espinoza, University of Georgia; Travis Faske, University of Arkansas; Bob Hunger, Oklahoma State University; Juliet Marshall, University of Idaho; Lucky Mehra, Kansas State University; Daren Mueller, Iowa State University; Nidhi Rawat, University of Maryland; Albert Tenuta, Ontario Ministry of Agriculture, Food and Rural Affairs
+Kaitlyn Bissonnette, University of Missouri; Emmanuel Byamukama, South Dakota State University; Alfredo Martinez Espinoza, University of Georgia; Travis Faske, University of Arkansas; Bob Hunger, Oklahoma State University; Juliet Marshall, University of Idaho; Lucky Mehra, Kansas State University; Daren Mueller, Iowa State University; Nidhi Rawat, University of Maryland; and Albert Tenuta, Ontario Ministry of Agriculture, Food and Rural Affairs

 All photos were provided by and are the property of the authors and reviewers.